verb (used with object), clar·i·fied, clar·i·fy·ing.

-Put it into small jars and cover with clarified butter and seal tight.
+Put it into very small pots, and cover them with clarified butter.

 Calfs foot stock, reduced and clarified, may be used instead of the isinglass.The Modern Housewife or, Menagere|Alexis Soyer